Holiday

 Sick leave can be obtained for the shortest amount of time required for the treatment of a sickness, in cases where this is unavoidable.

-• *Fixed-term contract staff and part-time staff (working 5 days per week) may take up to 10 days in a single business year.
-(In addition to annual paid leave, you can take an unpaid leave of absence. *However, within that period 3 days will be paid)
+- *Fixed-term staff and part-time staff (working 5 days per week) may take up to 10 days in a single business year.
+(Unpaid leave other than annual paid leave (3 days of which are paid))

 ○Special leave